Roger Blunt

-Roger Charles Blunt (3 November 1900 – 22 June 1966) was a cricketer who played nine Test matches for the New Zealand national cricket team.
+Roger Charles Blunt (3 November 1900 – 22 June 1966) was a cricketer who played nine Test matches for the New Zealand national cricket team in the 1930s.
+He was the first New Zealand player to score a triple-century in first-class cricket.

 Personal life

 Blunt was born in England, but his family moved to New Zealand when he was six months old.
 His father, a graduate of Christ Church, Oxford, was a professor at Canterbury College in Christchurch.
 Blunt was educated at Christ's College, Christchurch, where he captained the First XI cricket team.

 Early career

 A batsman and leg-spinner, Blunt began his first-class career at 17 on Christmas Day 1917 for Canterbury against Otago at Christchurch, taking six wickets.
 He was a prolific batsman in domestic cricket throughout the 1920s.
 He was the leading run-maker in the 1922–23 season, scoring 583 first-class runs at an average of 53.00, helping Canterbury to win the Plunket Shield.
 He moved from Christchurch to Dunedin in 1926.

 He played several representative matches for New Zealand against Australian and English teams in the days before New Zealand played Test cricket.
-When New Zealand made its first major overseas tour, to England in 1927, he scored 1540 runs at 44.00 and took 77 wickets at 25.29, and in recognition of these performances he was chosen as one of the Wisden Cricketers of the Year in 1928.
+When New Zealand made its first major overseas tour, to England in 1927, he scored 1,540 runs at 44.00 and took 77 wickets at 25.29, and in recognition of these performances he was chosen as one of the Wisden Cricketers of the Year in 1928.